this-is-bennyk/playnub/README.md

 - And more!

 ### Future Plans
 This project is currently in development and does not yet have a stable release.
 It will have one once it's in a good enough spot.
+The following is a list of things that I would like to implement into this project, time permitting:

 - Automation
   - Record user input to a file
-  - Play it back for debugging and/or testing, or for in-game replays
+  - Play it back for testing/debugging, or for in-game replays
 - Behaviors
   - Behavior Tree
   - Probability Curves